py4j/py4j/py4j-web/install.rst

    py4j`` to download the source code.
 2. `Gradle <https://gradle.org>`_ to build the Py4J Java library execute the command line ``./gradlew assemble`` in the py4j-java project directory to build the code and create a jar file.
+The jar file you are looking for is ``py4j-java/py4jXYZ.jar`` where XYZ is the current version of Py4J.
 3. `Sphinx <http://sphinx.pocoo.org/>`_ to build the documentation.
-Just execute the command line ``make html``  in the py4j-web directory.
+Just execute the command ``make html``  in the py4j-web directory.
 4. Libraries such as `nose <http://pypi.python.org/pypi/nose/>`_ to test the Py4J Python library.
 Just run ``pip install -r requirements-test.txt`` in py4j-python directory.